tataranovich/ai-dial-app-controller/README.md

 ### Delete Deployment

-Deletes the Knative service for the specified application using SSE.
+Deletes the Knative service for the specified application.

 **Request:**